Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 As a simple example, we will build towards a simple data analysis app
-for cutting a square image from a given source image with a specified
+for cutting a square image from a source image with a specified width
-width around chosen x-y coordinates.
+around a chosen x-y point.

-Writting such a code classically will require the use of callback
+Writing such a code classically will require the use of callback
 functions to implement user interactions.
-Yet, in *Quibbler* we just
+In *Quibbler*, in contrast, we
-need to define our parameters and plot them; the resulting graphics is
+just need to define our parameters and plot them; the resulting graphics
-automatically interactive.
+is automatically interactive.

-Let’s start with the following code for creating a draggable marker and
+Let’s start with a code for interactively choosing our x-y point:
-live text at defined x-y coordinates:

 .. code:: python